 The Cabrini University Nursing program prepares graduates to pass the NCLEX-RN examination, required of all registered nurses.
 They will be equipped to competently practice and thrive in complex healthcare environments and continually advocate for their patients and the nursing profession.

-In addition to their community and acute care off-campus clinical experiences, students will practice real-life scenarios with faculty on campus in two high-fidelity simulation suites and a health assessment skills lab in our state-of-the-art Clinical Simulation Center, opening winter 2020/21.
+In addition to their community and acute care off-campus clinical experiences, students will practice real-life scenarios with faculty on campus in two high-fidelity simulation suites and a health assessment skills lab in our state-of-the-art Clinical Simulation Center.
 Cabrini’s caring and personal community of faculty, staff, and fellow students offers support as students develop the knowledge, skills, and attitudes necessary to succeed as a collaborative healthcare leader.

 The BSN programmatic outcomes include: